Bwvolleyball/recipe-organizr/README.md

 ![Application Architecture](./docs/images/Recipe_Organizr_Architecture.png)

+## Swagger API Docs
+> This section requires running the app to be running.
+See [Running Locally](#running-locally) for additional details.

 ## Running Locally
 > This project is a host of microservices.
 Therefore, to run this locally, there are several projects that need to be run.